pudly/schmopera-hugo/content/articles/singing-in-english-3-reasons-why-no-one-can-understand-you.md

 categories = "How-to"
 date = "2015-11-23T10:36:00-05:00"
 lastmod = "2015-11-23T12:10:00-05:00"
-publishDate = "2015-11-23T12:08:00-05:00"
-slug = "singing-in-english-3-reasons-why-no-one-can-understand-you"
-title = "Singing in English: 3 reasons why no one can understand you"
+preamble = "For English speaking singers, singing in their native language is harder than you'd think.
+It's difficult to think of your own language objectively, and English is often a complicated mess of vague vowels.
+In today's opera and classical music scenes, it's more important than ever for young singers to sing well in English, and to be understood by their audiences.
+Crisp consonants can go a long way, but here are three valuable tips to keep your listeners' attention, and eventually make same-language surtitles a thing of the past." publishDate = "2015-11-23T12:08:00-05:00" short_description = "It's hard to think of your own language objectively, and English is often a complicated mess of vague vowels.
+In today's opera and classical music scenes, it's more important than ever for young singers to sing well in English, and to be understood by their audiences.
+Crisp consonants can go a long way, but here are three valuable tips to keep your listeners' attention, and eventually make same-language surtitles a thing of the past." slug = "singing-in-english-3-reasons-why-no-one-can-understand-you" title = "Singing in English: 3 reasons why no one can understand you"
 +++